Meet the Trinity Staff

 Chances are, some corner of you life is in transition right now.
 If you would like the company of other saints traveling the same road, I hope you will come and experience the worship and warmth of Trinity.
 I wish you grace and peace today and every day.

-Anita Smallin, Youth and Family Ministry Director
+Anita Smallin, Director of Youth & Family Ministry

 Before coming to Trinity, Anita served as a youth leader for congregations in Virginia, Maryland and Minnesota.
 She also served as Program Director at Caroline Furnace Lutheran Camp, in Fort Valley, VA.
 She earned an MA in Children, Youth, and Family Ministry from Luther Seminary, and holds degrees in Music and Religion (from Luther College, Decorah, IA), and in Outdoor Recreation and American Sign Language (from Northern Virginia Community College).
 On any given day, she can be found playing the guitar, singing really loud, or drinking way too much coffee.
 In addition to her ministry at Trinity, she serves on the ELCA Disability Ministries Advisory Team, and the Metro DC Synod Youth Team.